pmazaitis/tree-sitter-context/README.md

 ## Support

-If you have a question, _please raise a GitHub issue_ (or a discussion topic).
+If you have a question, [please raise a GitHub issue with your question using the question template](https://github.com/pmazaitis/tree-sitter-context_en/issues/new?assignees=&labels=&template=question.md&title=), or [start a discussion topic](https://github.com/pmazaitis/tree-sitter-context_en/discussions).

+If you have a feature request, [please raise a GitHub issue with your question using the feature request template](https://github.com/pmazaitis/tree-sitter-context_en/issues/new?assignees=&labels=&template=feature_request.md&title=).

-If you have a bug report, _please raise a GitHub issue_.
+If you have a bug report, [please raise a GitHub issue using the bug report template](https://github.com/pmazaitis/tree-sitter-context_en/issues/new?assignees=&labels=&template=bug_report.md&title=).
 Anything that you can offer to make the bug reproducible and/or understandable is gratefully accepted.

-_I am a hobbyist software developer._ I want to improve this software (not for the least of reasons that I want my ConTeXt environment to be better!), but I can't guarantee that I will always have the time and energy to do so.
+_I am a hobbyist software developer._ I want to improve this software, but I can't guarantee that I will always have the time and energy to do so.
 Best efforts, and onward!

 ## Credits